 Domestic flies Musca domestica and M autumnalis have usually transmitted this infection, and the conjunctiva is the portal of infection.
 The persistence of the disease from year to year is through infected animals that act as carriers.

 Clinical Signs of Infectious Bovine Keratoconjunctivitis (IBK)

 The clinical signs and rate of progression of the disease may vary from animal to animal.
 The disease may cause one or both eyes may be affected.
 The signs are:

-- The initial signs are infection of the corneal vessels and edema of the conjunctiva, accompanied by copious watery lacrimation, blepharospasm, photophobia, and depression of appetite and later the discharge from the eye may become mucopurulent.
+- The initial signs are infection of the corneal vessels and edema of the conjunctiva, accompanied by copious watery lacrimation, blepharospasm, photophobia, depression of appetite, and later the discharge from the eye may become mucopurulent.

 - Conjunctivitis with or without varying degrees of keratitis is always present.

 - In 1 to 2 days, a small opacity appears in the center of the cornea, which becomes elevated and ulcerated during the next two days, purulent ocular discharge.
 About six days after the signs first appear, it may cover the entire cornea, and the color of the opacity varies from white to deep yellow.